jmayfield777/Node.josh/README.md

 https://www.digitalocean.com/community/tutorials/nodejs-interactive-command-line-prompts#step-4-using-lists-raw-lists-expandable-lists-checkboxes-passwords-and-editors (consulted this code for some help with building out the functions)

 https://github.com/lstillwe/readme-generator/blob/main/utils/generateMarkdown.js (consulted this code for some help with building out the functions)

+https://github.com/jsdoc2md/jsdoc-to-markdown (consulted this code for some help with building out the functions)

 ## License